 Money can be the source of a lot of conflict between couples, particularly during a house remodel.
 The first task you should complete before doing anything else is deciding on the budget for your project.
 Set this number in stone after careful discussion with your partner and make sure you stick to it.
 That way, everyone is clear about the financial plan from the beginning.

 Someone needs to be in charge.
 It can be extremely difficult, if not impossible to split all the work perfectly 50-50.
 So instead, the one of you who would prefer to have a bit more control and deciding power should have 51% of the power, while the other partner has 49%.
 The one with 51% is able to veto decisions made by the other after discussion and has the ultimate say in the remodel.
 However, this does not mean they can wield power like a dictator.
 Make sure the basis of every decision is a respectful discussion with your partner.

 Set a timeline for this project.
 Map it out on a calendar that the whole family has access to, and make sure that you all stick to it.
 If a project drags on, this can be a major source of stress for the family.
 And if this is out of your hands, remember that patience is key.

 If you are remodeling enough of your home that you need somewhere else to stay, make sure you plan ahead for this.
-Perhaps you can book a hotel for a few nights if your bedroom or bathrooms are undergoing renovation.
+Book a hotel for a few nights if your renovating your bedroom or doing an extensive bathroom remodeling project.
 If you need a space to stay long-term, try to arrange to stay with some close friends or neighbors.
 Or, make sure that there is always a room available for the family to stay during the remodeling.